Licensed to practice in 2 states and accepts 14 insurances. Specializes in Anxiety, Self Esteem, Women's Issues and 5 more.

 (she/her)

 I believe therapy works best when it feels like a genuine connection, so I show up as my real self, and I encourage you to do the same.
+My style is warm, direct, and collaborative.
+I believe therapy should feel like a real conversation.
+I will support and challenge you when needed, and I also believe humor can be an important part of the process when it fits.
 Outside the office, you’ll usually find me chasing my two kids, hanging with my golden retriever, or fitting in a workout.

 I work mostly with adults and some older teens who are navigating things like anxiety, overwhelm, life transitions, relationship stress, trauma, or grief.
 I also specialize in women’s health concerns, including pregnancy, postpartum, and the realities of parenting.
 I tend to be warm, direct (in a gentle, non-intimidating way), and collaborative.
 And when it fits, I’ll bring in some humor, because therapy doesn’t have to feel heavy all the time to be meaningful.